TonyLHansen/onap-gerrit-review/warnings-and-errors.md

 * error changelog-or-release-file-missing
 Either a Changelog.md or a release file should be present for any change to the repository.

+* error changelog-topversion-mismatch
+The top-most version of a (properly-sorted) Changelog.md file does not match the version found in the pom.xml file.

 * error changelog-versions-misordered
 The entries of a Changelog.md file must be in reverse-chronological order.